 - Author-year or numerical citation schemes can be used.

 - All references cited in the text must be included in the reference section and listed either in alphabetical order (author-year format) or by order of appearance (numerical format).

 - Authors are encouraged to cite the original research reporting new data and discoveries as the primary source of information, not just only review articles (see more here).

-Therefore, for the time being, new names and nomenclatural acts contained in preprints (peer-reviewed or not) are not considered as available by the ICN and ICZN.
+Therefore, for the time being, new names and nomenclatural acts contained in articles deposited in online archive (peer-reviewed or not) are not considered as available by the ICN and ICZN.
 To become available such works will have to be published in a traditional journal after their evaluation by PCI Paleo.

-In order to avoid any ambiguity, we recommend that new biological names are edited out prior to submission of the preprint.
+In order to avoid any ambiguity, we recommend that new biological names are edited out prior to submission of the manuscript.